vertica/vertica-python/README.md

 ### Using COPY FROM

-:warning: Prerequisites: Only files on the client system should be loaded via these methods below.
-Files on the server system should run "COPY target-table FROM 'path‑to‑data'" with `Cursor.execute()`.
+:warning: Prerequisites: If the data is in files not STDIN, only files on the client system should be loaded via these methods below.
+For files on the server system, run "COPY target-table FROM 'path‑to‑data'" with `Cursor.execute()`.

 There are 2 methods to do copy: